 - Workflow – the ability to take form values from the Exit Intent and move them through a pre-determined workflow, such as sending an auto-responder email.

-- Integration – the ability to integrate with other systems without custom code such as MailChimp and Salesforce.
+- Integration – the ability to integrate with other systems without custom code.

 - Advanced Editing/Design – the ability to fully control the HTML and CSS used by the popup.

 - Validation – validation of fields to ensure improper data is not submitted.